 - 3.3.9 Parents/carers must be asked to collect out-of-date medication. - 3.3.10 If parents/carers do not pick up out-of-date medication, or at the end of the academy year, medication must be taken to a local pharmacy for safe disposal. - 3.3.11 A named member of staff will be responsible for checking the dates of medication and arranging for the disposal of any that have expired.
 This check must be done at least 3 times a year and always documented. - 3.3.12 Sharps boxes must be used for the disposal of needles. - 3.3.13 If a sharps box is needed on an off-site or residential visit, a named member of staff must be responsible for its safe storage and return to a local pharmacy, to the academy or to the pupil's parent. - 3.3.14 Collection and disposal of sharps boxes must be arranged with the local authority's environmental department. - 3.3.15 From 1st October 2014 the Human Medicines (Amendment) (No. 2) Regulations 2014 allowed academies to buy salbutamol inhalers, without a prescription, for use in emergencies.
 The emergency salbutamol inhaler should only be used by children, for whom written parental consent for use of the emergency inhaler has been given, who have either been diagnosed with asthma and prescribed an inhaler, or who have been prescribed an inhaler as reliever medication.
 The inhaler can be used if the pupil's prescribed inhaler is not available (for example, because it is broken, or empty).
-Academies are not required to hold an inhaler - this is a discretionary power enabling academies to do this if they wish.
+Academies are not required to hold an inhaler this is a discretionary power enabling academies to do this if they wish.
 Academies which choose to keep an emergency inhaler should establish a protocol for the use of the emergency inhaler based on this guidance.

-Appendix 2 - Process for Developing Individual Healthcare Plan
+Appendix 3 - Process for Developing Individual Healthcare Plan

-Appendix 3 - Individual Healthcare Plan Template
+Appendix 4 - Individual Healthcare Plan Template

+Name of academy

+Child's name

+Group/class/form

+Date of birth

+Child's address

+Medical diagnosis or condition

+Date

+Review date

+Family Contact Information

+Name

+Phone no. (work)

+(home)

+(mobile)

+Name

+Relationship to child

+Phone no. (work)

+(home)

+(mobile)

+Clinic/Hospital Contact

+Name

 Phone no.

+G.P.

+Name

+Phone no.
-Who is responsible for providing support in the academy

-Describe medical needs and give details of child's symptoms, triggers, signs, treatments, facilities, equipment or devices, environmental issues etc.

-Name of medication, dose, method of administration, when to be taken, side effects, contraindications, administered by/self-administered with/without supervision

-Daily care requirements

-Specific support for the pupil's educational, social and emotional needs

-Arrangements for academy visits/trips etc
+Who is responsible for providing support in the academy Describe medical needs and give details of child's symptoms, triggers, signs, treatments, facilities, equipment or devices, environmental issues etc. Name of medication, dose, method of administration, when to be taken, side effects, contra- indications, administered by/self-administered with/without supervision Daily care requirements Specific support for the pupil's educational, social and emotional needs Arrangements for academy visits/trips etc Other information Other information Describe what constitutes an emergency, and the action to take if this occurs Who is responsible in an emergency (state if different for off-site activities) Plan developed with Staff training needed/undertaken - who, what, when Form copied to:

-Other information

-Describe what constitutes an emergency, and the action to take if this occurs

-Who is responsible in an emergency (state if different for off-site activities)

-Plan developed with

-Staff training needed/undertaken - who, what, when

-Form copied to:

-Appendix 4 - Consent for Medication Administration Form
+Appendix 5 - Consent for Medication Administration Form